2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013

 After the action of the Spring Cup earlier in the year, I was eager to see what the riders had to offer after some of them had just finished competing in the TT and others were fresh from a short break.
 The weather didn't look particularly good for the Saturday and true to form, it rained, heavily.
 Saying that, it didn't stop the riders, the spectators or me taking photos so it was definitely one in the eye for the rain gods.

 One rider it certainly didn't stop was Daley Mathison who, back from injury and nursing his shoulder, was keen to show he was ready for it.
 Getting both wheels off the ground at Jeffreys jump takes some skill at the best of times I would imagine but doing it in the wet, at that speed, is impressive.
-It wasn't just him though, all the riders were out to show that when you race the road circuits you have to commit, there is no backing down as the circuit will bite back.

 Again some of the bigger names were there as well as some up and coming riders and of course those that make the festival; the huge turnout from the riders and supporters of one of the greatest riders of all time, Barry Sheene.